ghorbani-mohammad/ghorbani-mohammad/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on my Youtube channel
+- 🔭 I’m currently working on my YouTube channel
 - 🌱 I’m currently learning how to get involve in open source projects
 - 👯 I’m looking to collaborate on Backend positions
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about Django and DRF
 - 📫 How to reach me: Twitter
 - 😄 Pronouns: He/His